Characteristics Of A Good Public Speaker

 Stories are magic.
 They captivate like nothing else, turning a sea of faces into eager listeners.
 Weave in personal experiences or anecdotes relevant to your topic.
 They create an emotional bond that dry facts simply can’t reach.

 Visual aids are your best friend.
 Remember the last time you sat through a talk with endless bullet points?
 Not fun, right?
 Spice it up with pictures, graphs, or videos.
-These help break down information into easily digestible bits and keep the crowd interested.
+These helps break down information into easily digestible bits and keep the crowd interested.

 Getting your audience involved is another winning move.
 Throw out questions, encourage discussion, or use interactive tools if you can.
 It’s about making them feel part of the conversation, not just passive listeners.